canada-ca/canada-ca.github.io/_posts/2020-09-17-expand-collapse.md

 <img class="img-responsive border" alt=" Content about re-applying for CERB includes an expand/collapse pattern for 'If you start working again.'
 The second image shows the pattern expanded to display content for people who stop working and then start again during a later benefit period."
  src="/images/CERB.JPG" width="500">
 </figure>
+<figcaption>The expand/collapse pattern for one of the CERB pages.</figcaption>
 <br>

 The code and instructions for how to implement this pattern are in the Template and pattern library of the Canada.ca design system: